jan-bogaerts/mark/src/markdownCode.md

     ```python (pseudo)
     async def getResult(fragment):
       quotes = []
-      if not this.cache.isOutOfDate(fragment.key):
+      if BuildStackService.mode === 'validating' or not this.cache.isOutOfDate(fragment.key):
         quotes = this.cache.getFragmentResults(fragment.key)
       else:
+        if not BuildStackService.tryRegister(this, fragment):
+          return
+        try:
           quotes = await this.renderResult(fragment)
+        finally:
+          BuildStackService.unRegister(this, fragment)
       if not quotes or len(quotes) == 0:
         return fragment.lines.join('\n')
       else: